-As the young man moves her with him to the frenetic beat of music so loud that it is almost painful, she lets herself drown in the sensations, in the feelings.
+As the young man moves her with him to the frenetic beat of music so loud it's almost painful, she lets herself drown in the sensations, in the feelings.
 Feelings...she loves feeling something again.
 She drops the shields that keep Spock out but also keep her from experiencing anything in an emotional way, and surrenders to how the boy feels against her, how his lips make her feel.
 She revels in not being able to tell what he's thinking.

 Why did she think she ever wanted to know that?
-Why did she think that it would be good to share a mental bond with a man who said he had no emotions?
+Why did she think it would be good to share a mental bond with a man who said he had no emotions?
 She found out to her dismay that he didn't exaggerate.
 Not when it came to her.
 There was no affection, no love, no romance.
 Nothing.
 Except his mind cemented into lockstep with hers by a ritual that Christine barely understood.

-She also found out that he did have emotions for others.
+She also found out he did have emotions for others.
 Did feel strongly, even loved, a select few.
 Kirk, McCoy, his mother, even his father.
 If he was immune to Christine's charms, he was not so indifferent to certain others.
 She experienced his feelings for Zarabeth, and Leila; even T'Pring seemed to enjoy some emotional hold on him.
 It hurt Christine to know that he could love her, he just didn't.

-They really should explain that it doesn't work that way before some poor fool goes and makes it permanent with a bond that only death can break.
+They really should explain it doesn't work that way before some poor fool goes and makes it permanent with a bond that only death can break.

-She can feel the moment that Spock comes into the club.
+She can feel the moment Spock comes into the club.
 In the unguarded space in her mind, his anger at her resounds.

 She sees Spock then, as he moves across the floor, finds an unoccupied place against the opposite wall.
 Christine pushes the boy off her.
 "I'm tired of dancing," she purrs, as she moves around him, so that her back is to the wall.

-He is already pulling up her dress.
+He's already pulling up her dress.
 As the fabric moves up her leg, she can feel Spock's temper rise.

 But she is his wife.
 The wife of an important man of Vulcan.
 Her actions shame him.